izzymarc/model/README.md

 ## Deployment

-This project is configured for deployment on Netlify.
-Simply connect your GitHub repository to Netlify and it will automatically deploy your site.
+This project is configured for deployment on Netlify or Firebase Hosting.

 ### Netlify Configuration